-A series of shootings in Leeds are believed to be part of an ongoing feud between criminal gangs in the city.
+Police: Leeds shootings believed to be part of feud by criminal gangs

 Police made the admission today as they gave an update on their investigation into a number of gun-related crimes committed since May.